by Michael Shellenberger

 We were at risk of mindlessly treating the whole of nature as a standing reserve of resources for our consumption.
 We were at risk, in short, of viewing something sacred as profane — of seeing nature for the way an engineer would: as a kind of machine.
 The use of “modern technology,” he wrote

 …puts to nature the unreasonable demand that it supply energy which can be extracted and stored as such… Air is now set upon to yield nitrogen, the earth to yield ore, ore to yield uranium…to yield atomic energy…”

 This fundamentally selfish way of seeing the world would be the death of us, his followers agreed.
 “It’d be little short of disastrous for us to discover a source of clean, cheap, abundant energy,” wrote anti-nuclear leader Amory Lovins, “because of what we would do with it.”
-Said Paul Ehrlich, “Giving society cheap, abundant energy would be the equivalent of giving an idiot child a machine gun.”
+Said Paul Ehrlich, “In fact, giving society cheap, abundant energy at this point would be the moral equivalent of giving an idiot child a machine gun..”

 They quickly dethroned the atomic humanists.
 “Our campaign stressing the hazards of nuclear power,” wrote the new head of the Sierra Club, "will supply a rationale for increasing regulation… and add to the cost of the industry…”

 They launched a crusade first in the US, then in Europe, and then around the world.
 They gained power from danger.
 “A nuclear accident could wipe out Cleveland,” Ralph Nader said, “and the survivors would envy the dead.”